Airport Arrival and Departure Information

 Warning: There are many hawkers, touts, helpers and unofficial taxi drivers who gather around the exit doors at the airport and approach foreigners.
 Never take transportation that is offered by a broker or freelancer: it can be dangerous, expensive and unpleasant.
 Any deal that you are offered will not be cheaper than a metered taxi and you will run the risk of being ripped off or worse.
 Also, do not accept any offer of help to be guided to a taxi, or to push your trolley or a tip will be demanded.
 Be polite in your refusals and keep moving.

-Airport Buses in Jakarta: Buses into jakarta are available from the terminals.
+Airport Buses in Jakarta: Buses between the terminals and into jakarta are available.
 The DAMRI airport bus connects the airport to several points in the city - Gambir Train Station in Central Jakarta, Blok M Bus Station and Lebak Bulus Bus Station both in South Jakarta.
 Taking a bus will be a lot cheaper than a taxi, especially for those traveling alone.
 The DAMRI bus also serves Bogor.
 There are also shuttle bus services to several points in the city (as well as to Bandung) using small buses or minivans under the name X-Trans and Cipaganti Travel.
 There is also a bus service directly to Bandung operated by Primajasa.
-Buses are for the adventurous traveler and are not recommended for families or older travellers.
+Buses are for the adventurous traveler and are not recommended for families or older travelers.

 Taxis: In Bali the taxi fare will depend on the hotel or destination.
 The airport taxi booth will give you a fair and fixed rate to where the hotel is actually located, not where its marketing material claims it is.
 The trip will take between 5 minutes (e.g. Tuban) to 3 hours (e.g. Lovina and the north).
 When using the official taxi from the airport you will be given a card with the taxis' details on it.
 Keep this, in case you have any problems later.
 Taxi passengers have to pay the motorway tolls, and an airport surcharge, in addition to the meter fare.